JohnAllAlong/game-dev-portfolio/README.md

 # Simple Game Dev Portfolio Website

 Easy-to-use template for a portfolio website to showcase your coding projects, interactives sketches, and games.

-No complex frameworks - just HTML and CSS.
+No js frameworks or libraries - just HTML and CSS.
 Your portfolio will be hosted for free using Github pages.

 ## Project Structure